 - Receivables measured at fair value with changes in fair value reported in earnings. - Receivables measured at lower of amortized cost basis or fair value. - Except for credit card receivables, trade accounts receivable that have a contractual maturity of one year or less that arose from the sale of goods or services. - Participant loans in defined contribution pension plans.

-8. Disclosure example - Generic disclosure for trade receivables may be applied to such receivables that are more than 30 days past due.
+8. Disclosure example - Generic disclosure for trade receivables

 BASIS OF ACCOUNTING FOR TRADE RECEIVABLES